Heita Station: History

 Heita Station opened on 1 April 1984.
 During the 11 March 2011 Tōhoku earthquake and tsunami, part of the tracks on the Minami-Rias Line were swept away, thus suspending services.
 The line resumed operations on 3 April 2013 between Sakari and Yoshihama.
 Services between Yoshihama and Kamaishi resumed on 5 April 2014.
-Minami-Rias Line, a portion of Yamada Line, and Kita-Rias Line constitute Rias Line in 23 March 2019.
+Minami-Rias Line, a portion of Yamada Line, and Kita-Rias Line constitute Rias Line on 23 March 2019.
 Accordingly, this station became an intermediate station of Rias Line.